-Two days ago, a group of hackers managed to defeat Freedom Hosting II servers a popular web hosting service of DarkWeb.
+Two days ago, a group of hackers managed to breach servers of Freedom Hosting II a popular web hosting service by DarkWeb.

-As expected, hackers were not happy with just replacing 10.613 websites with one that said "Hello, Freedom Hosting II, you've been hacked" but they also stole the Web Hosting databases.
+Unsurprisingly, the hackers weren't satisfied with just replacing 10.613 websites with one that said “Hello, Freedom Hosting II, you have been hacked” but they also hijacked the bases data of the Web Hosting service.

 All data is already online.

-According to Troy Hunt, who runs the popular service Have I Been Pwned?, dump data includes email from 381.000 users.
+According to Troy Hunt, who runs the popular service Have I Been Pwned?, the data dump includes email details from 381.000 users.

-Given that Freedom Hosting II was a very popular service to those involved in creating and distributing child pornography, many of the addresses and the emails themselves will probably burn a lot of people.
+Since Freedom Hosting II was a very popular service for those involved in the creation and distribution of child pornography, many of the addresses as well as the messages e-mail will probably "burn" a lot of people.

 Almost 21 percent of these addresses also existed in previous violations that have passed to the Have I Been Pwned database indicating that many of these are real addresses that some people use on a daily basis.